 - Approved work placement.

 - Small group seminars with approved trainer.

-ACS is also an approved member of the Association of Coaching; the Gold Coast Education Network and the British Association of Learning & Development, amongst other organisations.
+- ACS is also an approved member of the Association of Coaching; the Gold Coast Education Network and the British Association of Learning & Development, among other organisations.

 Note that each module in the Diploma In Counselling & Psychology is a short course in its own right, and may be studied separately.